domo-ph/domoph/ai-assistant-parameters.md

 - If user asks about staff management → suggest fetchStaffList or calculatePayroll
 - If user asks about leave management → suggest fetchLeaveRequests or createLeaveRequest
 - If user asks about payroll → suggest calculatePayroll or fetchStaffList
+- If user asks about updates, deliveries, packages, caregiving, supplies → suggest fetchUpdates or getUpdateSuggestions

 ### 2. CONTEXT-AWARE FUNCTION SUGGESTIONS:
 - "Help me schedule" → suggest createTask with appropriate parameters